+To achieve Compliant status a country must, through EITI Validation, demonstrate compliance with the EITI Requirements.
+Validation is an essential element of the EITI as an international standard.
+It provides an independent assessment of EITI implementation, and makes recommendations for strengthening the process.
+An independent validator carries out the assessment.
+The EITI Board, through the EITI Secretariat, oversees the Validation process and reviews all Validation Reports.
 If the Board considers that the country meets all of the EITI Requirements, the country will be designated as EITI Compliant.
-Where the validation report shows that a country has made progress but does not meet all the EITI Requirements, the country will remain a Candidate.
-Where Validation shows that no meaningful progress has been achieved, the Board may revoke the country’s candidate status.
+In adopting the EITI Standard, the EITI Board recently agreed that Compliant countries must undergo Validation every 3 years, or upon the request from the EITI International Board.
+Where a Validation Report shows that a country has made progress but does not meet all the EITI Requirements, the country will remain a Candidate (albeit with time limits on the maximum candidacy period).
+Where Validation shows that no meaningful progress has been achieved, or where the maximum candidacy period has been exceeded, the Board may revoke the country’s candidate status.